 The scale of the problem is illustrated by the number of accidents at work.
 Every year there are more than 4 million accidents at work in the EU.
-According to European Statistics on Accidents at Work (ESAW), about 4 million accidents at work resulting in more than three days off work occurred in EU-15 in 2004.
 If accidents causing no absence from work or an absence of up to 3 days are added, the estimated total number rises to more than 6 million.
 In 2004 there were about 4 400 fatal accidents at work.